Rough index theory on spaces of polynomial growth and contractibility: Introduction

-Here $C_u^\ast(M)$ is the uniform Roe algebra of $M$ and polynomial $k$-connectedness means the following: for all $i \le k$, every $i$-sphere inside a ball $B_R(x) \subset M$ can be contracted inside the ball $B_S(x)$ to a point, where $S(R)$ is a polynomial function in $R$.
-Examples of manifolds satisfying the assumptions are universal covers (equipped with the pull-back metric) of closed manifolds $K$ with virtually nilpotent fundamental group and $\pi_i(K) = 0$ for $2 \le i \le k$.
+In the above theorem $C_u^\ast(M)$ denotes the uniform Roe algebra of $M$ and polynomial $k$-connectedness means the following: there is a polynomial $P$ such that for all $i \le k$ every $L$-Lipschitz map $S^i \to M$ can be contracted by a $P(L)$-Lipschitz contraction.
+Examples are universal covers (equipped with the pull-back metric) of closed manifolds $K$ with virtually nilpotent fundamental group and $\pi_i(K) = 0$ for $2 \le i \le k$.

-Our result is the best one can hope for, namely that every coarse cohomology class pairs continuously, though we do have restrictions on the manifold.
-Note that working with the uniform Roe algebra instead of the usual one is no big restriction since it only adds the assumption that the manifold must have bounded geometry (i.e., one can expect that if one manages to show the above result for the usual Roe algebra, then the bounded geometry assumption would be weakened to completeness of the manifold).